gyorilab/emmaa/doc/reports/askee_month6_report.rst

   *Curations grouped by type*

 Another aspect of curations we report is how the number of curated statements and evidence changed over time.
-The figure below shows the time series plot of number of curations in COVID19 model.
-The first few points here predate the pandemics and the model creation.
-This is due to the fact the COVID19 model was initially built with a set of all relevant papers that were already a part of INDRA database and some of them were curated earlier.
+The figure below shows the time series plot of the number of curations for the COVID-19 model.
+The first few points here predate the pandemic and the model creation.
+This is due to the fact the COVID-19 model also integrates a set of older papers on coronaviruses, and some statements from those papers were curated earlier.

 .. figure:: ../_static/images/curation_types.png
   :align: center